 Relative Interactivity Index

-This is an index created in the basis of the Interactivity Index but which takes the size of the Page into account and therefore allows you to get a more accurate comparison of different Pages.
+This is an index created on the basis of the Interactivity Index but it takes the size of the Page into account.
+Therefore, it allows you to get a more accurate comparison of different Pages.

 Relative interactivity index = (InI/# of fans) * 100